Frequently Asked Questions

 A. Academic book publishing is different from general or trade publishing; some would go as far as saying that they are effectively different industries, each with their distinct editorial norms, cost structures, marketing approaches and distribution networks.
-Unlike general interest books, academic books do not usually appeal to a broad audience and do not make for casual reading.
-They tend to be highly specialized and are in demand by researchers and scholars interested in a fairly tightly focused domain of knowledge.
+Unlike general interest books, academic books do not usually appeal to a wide audience and do not make for casual reading.
+They tend to be highly specialized and are in demand by researchers and scholars interested in a fairly specific domain of knowledge.
 We lack production and distribution arrangements general interest publishers have and vice versa.
-They can also much more effectively screen titles on the basis of their sales potential, whereas we focus on scholarly relevance and rigor.
+They also effectively screen titles on the basis of their sales potential, whereas we focus on scholarly relevance and rigor.
 As an academic book publisher we see that our books are peer reviewed, that they receive visibility in the right scholarly communities and are purchased by fellow scholars and university/college libraries, to be consulted, read and cited, in addition to possible general readership sales primarily from the cheaper paperback edition.

 Q. Are your books easy to find for international readers?
 How do you market your books?

 A. To enhance discoverability of our books we index our titles in a wide range of international book information and ordering platforms.
 We facilitate a global readership by charging a flat rate economy shipping for orders via our website.
-We market out titles extensively both individually and collectively.
-For more information about how we market our books see the section on Marketing on our Resources for Authors page.
+We market our titles extensively both individually and collectively.
+For more information on how we market our books see the section on Marketing on our Resources for Authors page.

 Q. What can an author do to promote their book?

 A. We offer a number of suggestions authors can follow.
 See our dedicated page here.